Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 # bladeRF-cli: bladeRF Command Line Interface #
-This tool is intended to aid in development and testing.  bladeRF-cli can be used in a batch mode with simple operations, such as loading the bladeRF FPGA.
-However, a majority of this tools functionality is accessible when it is compiled with an interactive shell.
+This tool is intended to aid in development and testing.  bladeRF-cli can be used from the command line for simple operations, such as loading the bladeRF FPGA.
+However, a majority of this tool's functionality is accessible when run in its interactive mode.

 ## Dependencies ##
 - [libbladeRF][libbladeRF]